amirkazi/Business-Applications-of-NLP-Project/README.md

 https://kurzman.unc.edu/files/2011/06/JI_2013_English.pdf
 This file was an image file and had to be converted to txt through ‘Optical Character Recognition’.
 As such, this file contains some errors.

+#### Manifesto Text Files Folder:
+- Contains the text files (converted) which will be used for analysis.

 #### Code File:

 ##### The code does the following things: